History of Health care in Timeline

 Health care

-1970: Life expectancy gain in OECD countries
+1970: Increase in life expectancy across OECD countries

 1980: Worldwide eradication of smallpox

-2011: Health care industry consumption in OECD countries
+2011: Health care spending among OECD countries

-In 2011, the health care industry consumed an average of 9.3 percent of the GDP or US$ 3,322 (PPP-adjusted) per capita across the 34 members of OECD countries.
+In 2011, the health care industry across the 34 members of OECD countries consumed an average of 9.3 percent of the GDP or US$ 3,322 (PPP-adjusted) per capita.
+The US spent 17.7% (US$ PPP 8,508).

 2013: National Health Interview Survey findings

-2020: Healthcare industry accounts for 18% of gross domestic product in the U.S.
+2020: Healthcare industry accounts for 18% of gross domestic product in the US